pySRURGS/pySRURGS/paper/paper.md

-will be attempted by the random search. ``pySRURGS`` performs fitting parameter optimization using Levenburg-Marquardt nonlinear optimization [@Kommenda:2013], and leverages a SQLite dictionary along with a symbolic equation simplification scheme to avoid repeating calculations.
-It also leverages memoization to increase performance.
+will be attempted by the random search. ``pySRURGS`` performs fitting parameter optimization using Levenburg-Marquardt nonlinear optimization [@Kommenda:2013], and leverages a SQLite dictionary along with a symbolic equation simplification scheme to minimize repeating calculations.
 It receives a comma separated value file and generates a mathematical equation that predicts the output variable.

 ``pySRURGS`` was designed to be used by researchers and individuals working on applied problems.
 It allows users to generate benchmark problems in symbolic